fisher1916/Python-API-Challenge/Readme.md

-# Part I - WeatherPy
+# Weather Analysis and Ideal Vacation Locations

-Using a Python script and API, the weather of 500+ cities was obtained to visualize the varying distance from the equator from across the world.
+- **Weather Analysis:** [`WeatherPy`](WeatherPy/WeatherPy.ipynb) Using a Python script and API, the weather of randomly selected 500+ cities was obtained to visualize the varying distance from the equator from across the world.
 Both (https://pypi.python.org/pypi/citipy) and [OpenWeatherMap API](https://openweathermap.org/api) were used to create a visual representative model of weather across world cities.

 A series of scatter plots were created to showcase the following relationships: